LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 ### Flow-Control Principles

 HTTP/2 Plus Plus stream flow control aims to allow a variety of flow-control algorithms to be used without requiring protocol changes.
 Flow control has the following characteristics:

 1. Flow control is specific to a connection.
-HTTP/2 flow control operates between the endpoints of a single hop and not over the entire end-to-end path.
+HTTP/2 Plus Plus flow control operates between the endpoints of a single hop and not over the entire end-to-end path.
 2. Flow control is based on WINDOW_UPDATE frames.
 Receivers advertise how many bytes they are prepared to receive on a stream and for the entire connection.
 This is a credit-based scheme.